DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture4.md

 >   - normally overconfident about ourselves
 >     - overestimate the probability to be higher than true probability
 >
-> Looking at something boring-underexciting - underreact
+> Looking at something boring/unexciting - underreact
 >

 ### Overconfidence Overview
-Overconfidence: unwarranted faith in one’s intuitive reasoning, judgments, and cognitive abilities.
+Overconfidence: **unwarranted faith** in one’s intuitive reasoning, judgments, and cognitive abilities.
-- Subjects overestimate both their own predictive abilities and precision of information they have been given.
+- Subjects overestimate both their own *predictive abilities* and *precision of information* they have been given.
 - People think that they are smarter and have better information than they actually do.
 -  Overconfidence: regardless of primary knowledge, secondary knowledge is overestimated.
 (People tend to overestimate the probability that they are right.
 Thus, they are surprised more often than they think.)